ChinoyIndustries/WoodburyClayCo/README.md

     - Toggleable outbound shipments, inbound shipments or both
     - Sort by date, car, class, shipper, consignee
   - Carload pages (generated automatically, already built)
-    - These should not be for individual carloads, these should be for individual bills, i.e., there shouldn&#39;t be duplicate pages for each carload on one bill that all display the same bill.
-Add a layer of tags in carloadtable.xml for bills and read bills instead of carloads in the XSL
+    - ~~These should not be for individual carloads, these should be for individual bills, i.e., there shouldn&#39;t be duplicate pages for each carload on one bill that all display the same bill.
+Add a layer of tags in carloadtable.xml for bills and read bills instead of carloads in the XSL~~ Fixed!
     - Move portrait-format images to the righthand side?
   - Show All Bills page (photo gallery, needs javascript)
   - Index of companies--separate xml--THE GEODATA FOR THE MAP GOES IN HERE, NOT THE CARLOADTABLE WHERE IT IS NOW, OTHERWISE THERE WILL BE PROBLEMS